BACK TO DIRECTIVES

 Discipline collapses when recovery is treated as an exception instead of a requirement.
 Systems that demand continuous output without planned recovery accumulate fatigue, degrade execution quality, and eventually fail.

-This directive makes recovery a designed component of discipline rather than an act of mercy.
+This directive makes recovery a designed component of discipline.

 The Core Principle